GEOLYTIX/xyz/README.md

 [tabulator](https://github.com/olifolkerd/tabulator) - Javascript library for interactive tables and data grids.

-[chroma.js](https://github.com/gka/chroma.js) - A JavaScript library for all kinds of color manipulations.
+[flatpickr](https://www.npmjs.com/package/flatpickr) - A customisable JavaScript datetime picker.

 [TurfJS](https://github.com/Turfjs/turf) - A modular geospatial engine for geometry aggregation and transformations in the middleware and on the client side.